argoproj/argo-cd/docs/user-guide/kustomize.md

     namespace: kubeseal
 ```

+If the `kustomization.yaml` file exists at the location pointed to by 'repoURL', Argo CD will deploy the application using Kustomize.

 The following configuration options are available for Kustomize:

 * `namePrefix` is a prefix appended to resources for Kustomize apps